 Below are a few basic kitchen tools for making perfect homemade mashed potatoes.
 You can easily elevate the look of this finished recipe with a gorgeous serving dish.
 I love Polish pottery and their beautiful designs.
 When I’m planning to do make-ahead mashed potatoes I use a lovely casserole dish that can go from refrigerator to oven to table.
 When preparing for the holidays I make an effort not to match up my serving dishes and platters.
 I crave the warm and stylish farmhouse look of a variety of lovely serveware on my holiday table.

 Every Thanksgiving I’m in charge of making this fluffy, buttery, traditional classic.
 My family feels that after years of preparing it for our holiday dinners, I have this essential Thanksgiving recipe on lock down.
-So I can promise you one thing – if you follow this homemade mashed potatoes recipe exactly as written you’ll get the same scrumptious results you see here.
-A beautiful texture, heavenly aroma, and mouth-watering taste.
-Mmmm…let’s get started whipping up a batch right now!

 - 4 pounds Russet potatoes

 - 2/3 cup whole milk